Acknowledging Excellence in Science

 - Best Video

 Scores are awarded by the ICS Scientific Committee Members, External Reviewers and Scientific Session Chairs.
-Abstracts are judged in each of the following categories:
+Abstracts are judged on the following criteria:

 - Scientific Merit

 - Originality / Topicality

 The prize certificate and award of €500 is presented by the Chairman of the Annual Meeting at the closing ceremony to the abstract author.